-This page provides community officials with levee outreach resources that they can utilize to make informed decisions and disseminate information to the public.
-Materials are provided for various categories of levees and information is subcategorized into various stakeholder groups that benefit from gaining more knowledge regarding levees from their community officials.
+This page provides community officials with levee outreach resources that they can use to make informed decisions and to share information with the public.
+Materials are provided for various categories of levees, and the information is categorized by various stakeholder groups that might benefit from gaining more knowledge about levees from their community officials.

 The Levee Outreach Toolkit

 Know Your Risk, Know Your Role, Take Action Today!